 5. Morses Pond (Wellesley)

 This small pond has a sand beach and playground for kids.
-Non-residents pay a small fee to enter, though the pond is residents-only in 2021 due to Covid.
+Non-residents pay a small fee to enter, though the pond is residents-only for day passes in 2022 (you have to buy a season pass for $90-190 as a non-resident).
 You can rent kayaks and paddleboards.

 6. Lake Cochituate (Natick)